Where GOP senators are on health care bill

 Republicans can only afford to lose two of their 52 senators for the bill to pass.

-Most Republicans are still reviewing the text, but here is what many have said so far:
+As of Friday, most Republicans are still reviewing the text, but here is what many have said so far:

 Sen. Rand Paul (Kentucky) -- "The current bill does not repeal Obamacare.
 It does not keep our promises to the American people.
 I will oppose it coming to the floor in its current form, but I remain open to negotiations."
 (Paper statement on 6/22)